 Registration is Closed

 Thank you for your interest in Tri-Valley Expanding Your Horizons.
 Registration is currently closed.
 Please join us for the next conference on February 23, 2019.
-Registration will open in January 2019.
+Registration will open on Tuesday January 22, 2019.

 If you are looking for other events like EYH, please check out other STEM opportunities in the Bay Area.